Creamy Zucchini Pasta (without cream)

 Notes

-• Note 1: I left the skin on.
-The zucchini will melt down as it cooks, so exact piece size is not important.
+• Zucchini: I leave the skin on for color and texture.
+The zucchini will break down as it cooks, so the exact size of the pieces is not important.

-• Note 3: I used Thai basil, but sweet basil works too.
+• Basil: I used Thai basil, but sweet basil works well too.

 Nutrition